memery/phoenicz/doc/logging.md

 Logging
 =======

-The logging system i Phoenix is actually very simple.
+The logging system i Phoenicz is actually very simple.
 There is only *one* function that you should use.
 Ever. `log(log_type, message)`.